estudioChispa/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [December 1, Friday, 2017].

 ## Log
+### R1D29
+iOS and Swift.
+Struggling a little with AutoLayout.
+Probably just need a cuppa tea.

+### R1D28
+iOS and Swift.
+Changing the layout up a little bit — a pop up in place of the standard detail view.

+### R1D27
+iOS and Swift.
+Learning about Presentation Controllers and Animation Controllers.

 ### R1D26
 iOS and Swift.
 Researched a couple of third-party networking libraries.
 Started on the detail view layout for my app.